elylucas/ng-nest-realtime-apps/docs/lab1.md

 }
 ```

-We also updated the method signature to provide the proper types we expect
-instead of using `any`.

 Lastly, we need to enable the websocket to work with clients on other domains by
 enabling CORS.
 To do so, we can pass in the option to the `@WebSocketGateway()`
 decorator: